 Schemas can be specified in either .mediawiki or .xml format.
-The HED schema online tools provide an easy way for users to validate schema and convert between formats.
+Online tools provide an easy way for users to validate schema and convert between formats.

 HED schema developers usually use .mediawiki format for more convenient editing, display, and viewing on GitHub.
 However, the stable links provided for tools to access and download the HED schema are to the XML versions.
 Both formats must be available and synchronized in the hed/standard/hed-schemas GitHub repository.